 Regardless of one’s views on national versus locally directed leadership, if you believe obeying God’s Word and keeping agreements with brothers are important, you will not approve of the behaviors of Dr. Ezell.
 If God is not honored, not much else matters.
 The Great Commandment precedes and sets the boundaries for the Great Commission.
 Details and over 150 pages of supporting evidence can be found starting with my Letter of Concern to NAMB Trustees.
 Southern Baptists can and should demand accountability from Dr. Ezell.

 Disqualifying Behaviors of the NAMB President

 The President of NAMB has the rights of his position under the trustees of NAMB to biblically apply national strategies.
 The President has a great deal of power.
-Dr. Ezell demonstrated this when he fired over 300 NAMB staff members at one time very soon after his arrival in 2010.
+Dr. Ezell demonstrated this when he fired over 100 NAMB staff members at one time very soon after his arrival in 2010 and about 50 more over the next year.
 Additionally, Dr. Ezell has the positional authority to fire every single NAMB employee – should the trustees and governing documents allow.